baileythegreen/tutorials/string_formatting.md

     ses/uk

 By getting creative, there are many things that can be accomplished just with these substring isolation techniques.
-However, somethings have their own syntax for accomplishing them more efficiently, such as replacing parts of strings or changing the capitalisation of some, or all, of a string.
+However, some things have their own syntax for accomplishing them more efficiently, such as replacing parts of strings or changing the capitalisation of some, or all, of a string.

 ### Subbing out substrings